cs5450/cs5450.github.io/assignments/hw4.md

   + Directory name for this homework (case sensitive): `hw4`
     - This directory should be in your `hw_username` repository
     - This directory needs its own `README.md` file
-    - You should provide a `Makefile` to compile and run the code for your tests/programs in problems 2, 3, 4, and 5.
+    - You should provide a `Makefile` to compile your `twitter` program.
 See instructions in each problem for specific rules.

 ###Skeleton Code
 Some skeleton code has been provided for you in the `hw4` folder and has been pushed to the Github repository [`homework-resources`](https://github.com/usc-csci104-summer2015/homework-resources/ ).
 If you already have this repository locally cloned, just perform a `git pull`.